vide/puppet-omsa/README.md

 you are very warmly welcomed to submit an issue and if you can a PR.
 I promise that I'll try to answer everything ASAP (I've been burnt by maintainers completely ignoring bugs and PRs too, so I know how it is).

+#### Testing your changes

+Install the needed gems with `bundle install` and check your code with:
+- `bundle exec rake validate`
+- `bundle exec rake lint` (don't worry about string containing only one variables warnings, they are due to the `str2bool()` use)

+If you have Vagrant + VirtualBox installed, you can run a VM to test the code with:

+`vagrant up centos`

+or with

+`vagrant up ubuntu`

 #### Opening a PR